updated on:

 SaaS KPI dashboard design and structure

 Apart from metrics, informational architecture is what makes a dashboard an effective analytics tool.
-It must convey the message from the first glance.
-Here are some tips to follow when creating your SaaS analytics dashboard:
+A good SaaS dashboard should communicate the most important insights at first glance to help teams make data-driven decisions.
+Here are some tips to follow when designing dashboards for SaaS applications.

-• Context.
 To tell if the metrics are good or bad, you need to provide context.
-By context, I mean some comparison either with the results from the previous month, or with industry standards, or with your goals.
+By context, we mean some comparison either with the results from the previous month, or with industry standards, or with your goals.

 SaaS KPI dashboard design and structure